 "The cycle of hair-shedding and growing is a continuous process, though.
 Washing hair only once a week means there's greater hair loss in one go, fuelling anxiety."

 Massage the shampoo on to your scalp and gently spread it through your hair.
 Avoid scrunching hair as this disturbs the fine cells that overlap like roof tiles on the outside of each hair, making breakage more likely.

 Finally, use a wide-toothed comb rather than a brush, so hair doesn't get tangled, advises Dr Rushton.

-Post-menopause, our nails may also change, becoming more brittle (a condition known as onychorrhexis), develop vertical ridges (longitudinal striations) and split (onychoschizia) says consultant dermatologist Dr Rhiannon Llewellyn, a specialist in nail disease and a BHNS member.
+Post-menopause, our nails may also change, becoming more brittle (a condition known as onychorrhexis), developing vertical ridges (longitudinal striations) or splitting (onychoschizia), says consultant dermatologist Dr Rhiannon Llewellyn, a specialist in nail disease and a BHNS member.

 "The nails are highly susceptible to nutritional deficiencies, and changes in colour and texture," says Dr Llewellyn.
 The most common deficiencies are iron, vitamin D and riboflavin (vitamin B2), which can all make nails more fragile.

 Vitamin D deficiency can lead to soft nails (hapalonychia) that peel and bend easily.
 Brittle nails are the most common problem post-menopause, but nail hardeners and biotin (vitamin B7) supplements can be helpful.

 Hair and nails, as a non-essential tissue, will be the first areas the body neglects if our nutritional energy supplies and essential nutrients run low for any reason.